dangquan1402/udacity-datascientist-nanodegree/project4/male_female_classifiation_readme.md

 Images do not have same shape, then resize or normalized should be included.

 #  Strategy for solving the problem
 By using pretrained model from library `torchvision` to fine-tune in our dataset.
 There are many models avalable there.
 In this project, `Alexnet` will be used.
+Input of this model is (3, 64, 64): 3 channel image, output shape is 2, male/female classes.

 # Discussion of the expected solution
 The output of this is to build succesfully a model to classify gender based on images.